 If your child has special educational needs or a disability, you may want to think about whether a grammar school would be best for them.
 It might help if you also talk to your child's primary school about this too.

-Where a child who has an Education, Health and Care Plan, or a disability that could be described as having ‘a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities', is to take the test, you may wish to discuss your child's access to the test with their headteacher.
-If the disability might affect access, you should discuss whether any special testing arrangements should be made.
-The same principal applies to everyday access to the curriculum so you should make sure that your child’s school is aware of their needs so that, if necessary, reasonable adjustments can be made.
+If your child's special educational needs or disability has ‘a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities', you should talk to their primary school headteacher.
+If your child's situation might make access to the test difficult, discuss if special testing arrangements should be made.
+The same applies to everyday access to the curriculum.
+Also make sure your child’s school knows about their needs so that, if necessary, they can put reasonable adjustments in place.

 If it is felt that adjustments should be made for your child to take the test, then your child's headteacher should contact us.
 Where it is not possible for the headteacher to contact us, please fill out our contact us form.
 Make sure you tell us about this before your child sits the test.

 When considering a request for adjustments, we look for evidence from your child's current school to show how they change the delivery of the normal day-to-day curriculum to meet their particular needs.
 We also look for other professional evidence to support your request.
 For this reason, we will contact your child's headteacher for further information.

 We cannot offer extra marks to compensate for any special needs your child may have.
 This is because each child's case is different.
 It is impossible to say exactly how many marks would be appropriate.
 If we decide that your child:

 - is disabled within the terms of the Equality Act (2010), or